UF Law Through the Years

-The University of Florida Levin College of Law remains highly ranked in U.S. News & World Report’s annual list of top law schools.
+The University of Florida Levin College of Law remained highly ranked in U.S. News & World Report’s annual list of top law schools.
 UF Law placed 25th among public schools and 48th out of 200 accredited law schools nationwide.
-The tax program continues to rank first among public law schools and second overall, while the environmental and land use program rose four places to fifth among publics and ninth overall.
+The tax program continued to rank first among public law schools and second overall, while the environmental and land use program rose four places to fifth among publics and ninth overall.

 UF Law Trial Team placed first in the E. Earle Zehmer Mock Trial Competition.
 The winning group beat out 14 other teams from seven Florida schools.

 UF Law alumnus, Timon Sullivan (JD 79), was named trial lawyer of the year by the Florida chapter of the American Board of Trial Advocates.